Battle Belongs: Composition

 "Battle Belongs" is composed in the key of D-flat major with a tempo of 162 beats per minute.
-Wickham's vocal range spans from D♭4 to A♭5.
+Wickham's vocal range in this song spans from D♭4 to A♭5.

 Reception

 Critical response

 Jonathan Andre of 365 Days of Inspiring Media gave a positive review of the song, saying "Battle Belongs" is "a great reminder of how we should be acting, especially in 2020 in the midst of a pandemic.
 Whatever we're facing and the struggle that we're in, we can rest assured that the Lord fights our battles for us- we need only to be still and know He's God, giving our worries and troubles to Him, maybe even on a daily basis."

 Accolades

 Commercial performance

 "Battle Belongs" debuted at No. 23 on the US Hot Christian Songs chart dated September 19, 2020, concurrently charting at No. 5 on the Christian Digital Song Sales chart.
 It went on to peak at number 2 on the chart, and spent a total of forty-five non-consecutive weeks on Hot Christian Songs Chart.

 The song debuted on the Christian Airplay chart dated October 17, 2020, at No. 43.
 "Battle Belongs" reached number one on the Christian Airplay chart dated April 10, 2021, becoming Wickham's second chart-topping entry following since "This Is Amazing Grace" in 2014.